The beginner’s guide to vegan nutrition

 We need vitamin D for healthy bones, teeth and muscles, as well as for many other essential functions.
 It is produced in the body by the action of sunlight on the skin.
 In winter in the UK, even when it is sunny the sunlight isn’t strong enough for this process to occur and a supplement is therefore recommended for everyone, regardless of diet and lifestyle, from October to March.

 Vitamin D can be obtained from fortified foods (including plant-based milks, vegetable margarines, vegan breakfast cereals and ‘vitamin D mushrooms’ that have been exposed to UV light).
-The safest option though, is to take a supplement.
+If you don;t get enough exposure to sunlight over the summer months, you may need to consider taking a supplement.

 Vitamin D2 is always vegan whereas D3 is usually of animal origin (derived from sheep’s wool) but can also be obtained from algae or mushrooms.
 If it just says ‘vitamin D’, on fortified products, it tends to be D3 of animal origin.